tanish111/x86-cpuid-db/README.rst

 To the best of our knowledge, we've specified *all publicly-known* CPUID register bitfields in the included XML database.
-The covered data was collected from multiple x86 CPU vendors programming mauals — representing both current CPUs and possible future instruction set extensions and future features.
+The covered data was collected from multiple x86 CPU vendors programming manuals — representing both current CPUs and possible future instruction set extensions and future features.